 Junior Sailing Camp

-Levels 1 and 2: Perfect for beginners, intermediate sailors or those brushing up on their skills.
+Levels 1 and 2: Perfect for beginners to intermediate sailors or those brushing up on their skills.
 Campers will focus on safety, capsize drills, sailboat terminology, points of sail, reading wind and weather, and sailing a course.
-Once they have completed 1 week of beginner sailing camp, they can move up to intermediate/advanced sailing.
+Once they have completed 1 week of beginner sailing camp, they can move up to intermediate and then advanced sailing.

 Level 3- Advanced camp - This week will incorporate more sailing in the Bay, and will include small and big boat sailing (weather permitting).